Dinesh9928/snowflake-snowpro-core-study-notes/VirtualWarehouses/VirtualWarehouses.md

 * You can abort a running transaction with the system function `SYSTEM$ABORT_TRANSACTION `
 * Each transaction has independent scope
 * Snowflake does not support nested Transactions, although it supports nested Stored Procedure calls

+  ### MCQs

+**1. What is the main purpose of a Virtual Warehouse in Snowflake?**
+- A. Data storage
+- B. Query execution and DML operations
+- C. Metadata management
+- D. Cloud cost optimization
+<details><summary>Answer</summary> B</details>

+**2. What happens if a Virtual Warehouse (VW) is idle but running?**
+- A. It stops consuming credits.
+- B. It continues consuming Snowflake credits.
+- C. It auto-resizes to minimize costs.
+- D. It switches to fail-safe mode.
+<details><summary>Answer</summary> B</details>

+**3. Which feature is exclusive to Multi-Cluster Warehouses (MCW)?**
+- A. Auto-suspend
+- B. Scaling out/in
+- C. Scaling up/down
+- D. Load balancing within a single cluster
+<details><summary>Answer</summary> B</details>

+**4. What is the smallest size of a Virtual Warehouse in Snowflake?**
+- A. XS
+- B. S
+- C. M
+- D. Micro
+<details><summary>Answer</summary> A</details>

+**5. Which scaling policy starts an additional cluster only after at least 6 minutes of queued workload?**
+- A. Standard
+- B. Economy
+- C. Adaptive
+- D. Elastic
+<details><summary>Answer</summary> B</details>

+**6. Which size is the default for Virtual Warehouses created using SQL?**
+- A. XS
+- B. S
+- C. M
+- D. XL
+<details><summary>Answer</summary> A</details>

+**7. What happens when a Virtual Warehouse is resized while running?**
+- A. Current queries are re-executed at the new size.
+- B. Current queries complete at the current size; new queries use the new size.
+- C. Current queries are canceled.
+- D. Queued queries are paused until resizing completes.
+<details><summary>Answer</summary> B</details>

+**8. Which feature ensures that a Virtual Warehouse automatically starts when a query is submitted?**
+- A. Auto-suspend
+- B. Auto-resume
+- C. Scaling policy
+- D. Initialization mode
+<details><summary>Answer</summary> B</details>

+**9. What is the minimum auto-suspend setting through SQL?**
+- A. 1 second
+- B. 1 minute
+- C. 5 minutes
+- D. 60 minutes
+<details><summary>Answer</summary> B</details>

+**10. How is the credit usage calculated for Multi-Cluster Warehouses?**
+- A. Based only on the largest cluster in use.
+- B. Based on the size and number of clusters running during the time period.
+- C. Based on the average size of the warehouse.
+- D. Based on the number of concurrent users.
+<details><summary>Answer</summary> B</details>

+**11. What is the minimum chargeable runtime for a Virtual Warehouse per start?**
+- A. 10 seconds
+- B. 30 seconds
+- C. 60 seconds
+- D. 120 seconds
+<details><summary>Answer</summary> C</details>

+**12. What does resizing a warehouse primarily achieve?**
+- A. Reduces storage costs.
+- B. Optimizes the network latency.
+- C. Allows for faster query execution or data ingestion.
+- D. Improves Time Travel retention.
+<details><summary>Answer</summary> C</details>

+**13. Which of the following is true about nested transactions in Snowflake?**
+- A. Nested transactions are supported.
+- B. Nested transactions are partially supported.
+- C. Nested transactions are not supported.
+- D. Nested transactions depend on the SQL version used.
+<details><summary>Answer</summary> C</details>

+**14. How long does Snowflake wait before aborting a detached transaction?**
+- A. 1 hour
+- B. 2 hours
+- C. 4 hours
+- D. 8 hours
+<details><summary>Answer</summary> C</details>

+**15. Which scaling method is used to handle complex, long-running queries?**
+- A. Scaling up/down
+- B. Scaling out/in
+- C. Scaling horizontally
+- D. Scaling linearly
+<details><summary>Answer</summary> A</details>

+**16. How does Snowflake calculate the credits for a Virtual Warehouse?**
+- A. By the number of queries executed.
+- B. By the size of the warehouse and its runtime.
+- C. By the amount of data stored.
+- D. By the complexity of the query workload.
+<details><summary>Answer</summary> B</details>

+**17. What is the default size for Virtual Warehouses created through the web interface?**
+- A. XS
+- B. S
+- C. L
+- D. XL
+<details><summary>Answer</summary> D</details>

+**18. Which of the following is true about Auto-Resume for Virtual Warehouses?**
+- A. It is disabled by default.
+- B. It is used to resume suspended warehouses when a query is submitted.
+- C. It only works with Multi-Cluster Warehouses.
+- D. It prevents warehouses from being resized.
+<details><summary>Answer</summary> B</details>

+**19. What happens when queries are submitted to a Multi-Cluster Warehouse (MCW)?**
+- A. All queries run on the same cluster.
+- B. Queries are load-balanced across all active clusters.
+- C. New clusters are immediately created for every query.
+- D. Queries queue until one cluster finishes.
+<details><summary>Answer</summary> B</details>

+**20. What is the minimum size of a Multi-Cluster Warehouse?**
+- A. One cluster
+- B. Two clusters
+- C. Four clusters
+- D. Ten clusters
+<details><summary>Answer</summary> A</details>

+**21. Which policy allows a Multi-Cluster Warehouse to start additional clusters only after workload queues for at least 6 minutes?**
+- A. Standard Policy
+- B. Economy Policy
+- C. Load-Balancing Policy
+- D. High-Priority Policy
+<details><summary>Answer</summary> B</details>

+**22. What happens to currently running queries during a warehouse resize?**
+- A. They are rerun on the new size.
+- B. They continue to execute at the original size.
+- C. They are terminated.
+- D. They are paused until the resize is complete.
+<details><summary>Answer</summary> B</details>

+**23. Which scaling operation involves adding or removing compute clusters in a Multi-Cluster Warehouse?**
+- A. Scale Up/Down
+- B. Scale Out/In
+- C. Scale Forward/Backward
+- D. Dynamic Scaling
+<details><summary>Answer</summary> B</details>

+**24. How does Snowflake charge for cloud services compute that exceeds 10% of total compute costs?**
+- A. By applying a fixed surcharge.
+- B. By charging per query executed.
+- C. By using Snowflake credits.
+- D. By increasing storage fees.
+<details><summary>Answer</summary> C</details>

+**25. What is the default suspend setting for a Virtual Warehouse when created via the web UI?**
+- A. 1 minute
+- B. 5 minutes
+- C. 10 minutes
+- D. Disabled
+<details><summary>Answer</summary> B</details>

+**26. How many credits does a 2XL warehouse with four servers consume per hour?**
+- A. 2 credits
+- B. 4 credits
+- C. 8 credits
+- D. 16 credits
+<details><summary>Answer</summary> D</details>

+**27. What happens when a Virtual Warehouse is manually suspended?**
+- A. It remains idle and consumes credits.
+- B. It stops consuming credits.
+- C. It disables queries from being run.
+- D. It scales down automatically.
+<details><summary>Answer</summary> B</details>

+**28. What feature ensures queries are distributed evenly across active compute clusters in a Multi-Cluster Warehouse?**
+- A. Load Balancing
+- B. Auto-Resume
+- C. Scale Up
+- D. Auto-Suspend
+<details><summary>Answer</summary> A</details>

+**29. Which statement is true about Multi-Cluster Warehouses?**
+- A. They are available in all Snowflake editions.
+- B. They require manual cluster creation.
+- C. They are limited to a maximum of 10 clusters.
+- D. They automatically resize clusters for storage optimization.
+<details><summary>Answer</summary> C</details>

+**30. How can one set a Virtual Warehouse to be created in a suspended state using SQL?**
+- A. Use the `SUSPENDED = TRUE` parameter.
+- B. Use the `INITIALLY_SUSPENDED = TRUE` parameter.
+- C. Create the warehouse and immediately suspend it.
+- D. Use the `CREATE_SUSPENDED = TRUE` command.
+<details><summary>Answer</summary> B</details>

+**31. What is the primary purpose of a Virtual Warehouse in Snowflake?**
+- A. Store data
+- B. Perform compute operations
+- C. Manage user roles
+- D. Enable data replication
+<details><summary>Answer</summary> B</details>

+**32. Which is the smallest size available for a Virtual Warehouse in Snowflake?**
+- A. XS
+- B. S
+- C. M
+- D. L
+<details><summary>Answer</summary> A</details>

+**33. What is the minimum auto-suspend setting for a Virtual Warehouse configured using SQL?**
+- A. 1 second
+- B. 60 seconds
+- C. 5 minutes
+- D. 10 minutes
+<details><summary>Answer</summary> B</details>

+**34. Which of the following editions supports Multi-Cluster Warehouses?**
+- A. Standard Edition
+- B. Enterprise Edition
+- C. Developer Edition
+- D. Business Critical Edition
+<details><summary>Answer</summary> B, D</details>

+**35. What determines the compute cost of a Virtual Warehouse?**
+- A. Storage size used
+- B. Number of queries executed
+- C. Virtual Warehouse size and runtime
+- D. Time Travel duration
+<details><summary>Answer</summary> C</details>

+**36. How does Snowflake handle queries during a warehouse scale-up operation?**
+- A. Queries are terminated and restarted.
+- B. Running queries continue at the old size.
+- C. Running queries automatically resize.
+- D. Queries are placed in a queue.
+<details><summary>Answer</summary> B</details>

+**37. What is the default behavior for auto-resume when creating a Virtual Warehouse?**
+- A. Disabled
+- B. Enabled
+- C. Configurable during creation
+- D. Enabled only for Multi-Cluster Warehouses
+<details><summary>Answer</summary> B</details>

+**38. How does the Standard Scaling Policy for Multi-Cluster Warehouses operate?**
+- A. Adds clusters only after workload queues for 10 minutes.
+- B. Starts clusters if a query is queued or expected to queue.
+- C. Balances load without adding clusters.
+- D. Stops unused clusters immediately.
+<details><summary>Answer</summary> B</details>

+**39. What is the minimum runtime billed each time a Virtual Warehouse starts?**
+- A. 1 second
+- B. 1 minute
+- C. 5 minutes
+- D. 10 minutes
+<details><summary>Answer</summary> B</details>

+**40. Which of the following actions can you perform on a running Virtual Warehouse?**
+- A. Resize it
+- B. Suspend it
+- C. Delete it
+- D. Scale it out
+<details><summary>Answer</summary> A, B</details>